 INTRODUCTION 1.
-This is an action under the federal antitrust laws, specifically Section 2 of the Sherman Act, which prohibits conspiracies to restrain trade and monopolization in any segment of U.S. commerce. - 2.
-All defendants with the exception of Ocean Gold Holding Co., Inc. were parties to a class action lawsuit entitled Whaley, et al. v.
-Pacific Seafood Group, et al., Case No. 1:10-cv-03057-PA, which was filed on June 21, 2010 and resolved by way of a comprehensive settlement agreement set out in a Stipulation and Resolution Agreement of Class Action Claims (Class Action Settlement Agreement) that was approved by U.S. District Court Judge Owen M. Panner in a Judgment and Order of Dismissal dated May 21, 2012.
-The Class Action Settlement Agreement became effective on June 21, 2012 and has a term of five years through June 20, 2017; however, this Court has discretion to extend the term of the Class Action Settlement Agreement for an additional five years "in the event conditions in the West Coast markets for trawl-caught groundfish, whiting and pink shrimp warrant." - 3.
-One of the pro-competitive provisions in the Class Action Settlement Agreement provides that the exclusive marketing agreement between Pacific Seafood Group and Ocean Gold Seafoods, which grants to Pacific Seafood Group complete control over the sales and marketing of any seafood product produced by Ocean Gold Seafoods, would not be renewed at the end of its term in February 2016.
-Pacific Seafood Group's planned acquisition of complete control of Ocean Seafoods and its affiliates would violate this provision of the Class Action Settlement Agreement. - 4.
-Despite its monopoly power positions in the West Coast markets for trawl-caught groundfish, Pacific whiting and Pacific coldwater shrimp, defendant Frank Dulcich and the 55 defendant entities that he controls doing business as the Pacific Seafood Group are attempting to acquire control of Ocean Gold Seafoods, Inc., the largest seafood processing plant on the West Coast, as well as its affiliated entities that include Ocean Protein, LLC, Ocean Cold, LLC and Ocean Gold Transport, Inc. The successful acquisition of Ocean Gold Seafoods, Inc. and its affiliates by Pacific Seafood Group will increase defendants' monopoly power in the West Coast markets for trawl-caught groundfish, Pacific whiting and Pacific coldwater shrimp in violation of the anti-monopoly provisions of Section 2 of the Sherman Act.

-5. Upon information and belief, there are viable alternative purchasers of Ocean Gold Seafoods and its affiliates other than defendants.
+This is an action under the federal antitrust laws, specifically Section 2 of the Sherman Act, which prohibits conspiracies to restrain trade and monopolization in any segment of U.S. commerce, and Section 7 of the Clayton Act, which prohibits mergers whose effect may be substantially to lessen competition or to tend to create a monopoly.

+2. Despite its monopoly power positions in the West Coast markets for trawl-caught groundfish, Pacific whiting and Pacific coldwater shrimp, defendant Frank Dulcich and the 55 defendant entities that he controls doing business as the Pacific Seafood Group are attempting to acquire control of Ocean Gold Seafoods, Inc., the largest seafood processing plant on the West Coast, as well as its affiliated entities that include Ocean Protein, LLC, Ocean Cold, LLC and Ocean Gold Transport, Inc. The successful acquisition of Ocean Gold Seafoods, Inc. and its affiliates by Pacific Seafood Group will increase defendants' monopoly power in the West Coast markets for trawl-caught groundfish, Pacific whiting and Pacific coldwater shrimp in violation of the anti-monopoly provisions of Section 2 of the Sherman Act and Section 7 of the Clayton Act.
+3. Upon information and belief, there are viable alternative purchasers of Ocean Gold Seafoods and its affiliates other than defendants.
 If Ocean Gold Seafoods and its affiliates are acquired by a seafood processor other than Pacific Seafood Group, competitive conditions in the West Coast markets for trawl-caught groundfish, Pacific whiting and Pacific coldwater shrimp will be substantially enhanced.
 This will benefit both West Coast fishermen and U.S. consumers.

-JURISDICTION AND VENUE 6.
-Pursuant to Sections 4 and 16 of the Clayton Act, 15 U.S.C. §§ 15 and 26, this action is for injunctive relief for violation of Section 2 of the Sherman Act, 15 U.S.C. § 2.
+JURISDICTION AND VENUE Pursuant to Sections 4 and 16 of the Clayton Act, 15 U.S.C. §§ 15 and 26, this 4. action is for injunctive relief for violations of Section 2 of the Sherman Act, 15 U.S.C. § 2, and Section 7 of the Clayton Act, 15 U.S.C. § 18.
 This Court has jurisdiction pursuant to 15 U.S.C. § 15 and 28 U.S.C. §§ 1331 and 1337(a).
 Venue is proper in this District under 15 U.S.C. § 22 and 28 U.S.C. §§ 1391(b), (c).
-Frank Dulcich, Pacific Seafood Group and most of its 55-entity network of commercial enterprises maintain offices, regularly transact business or are otherwise found within this District.
-7. Frank Dulcich, Pacific Seafood Group and its 55-entity network of commercial enterprises have significant contacts with the State of Oregon and this District, and defendants' conduct occurred in part in this District, has affected commerce in this District and caused injury in this District.
+Frank Dulcich, Pacific Seafood Group and most of its 55-entity PAGE 3 - SECOND AMENDED COMPLAINT Haglund Kelley LLP 200 SW Market Street, Suite 1777 Portland, OR 97201 network of commercial enterprises maintain offices, regularly transact business or are otherwise found within this District.

+5. Frank Dulcich, Pacific Seafood Group and its 55-entity network of commercial enterprises have significant contacts with the State of Oregon and this District, and defendants' conduct occurred in part in this District, has affected commerce in this District and caused injury in this District.